 In June 2009, this co-operation was given a boost with the proposal of the USA to establish an EU-US Energy Council.
 The agreed terms of reference of the Council are broad and designed to bring together all key actors working on energy issues on both sides of the Atlantic, in three areas for which corresponding working groups were established: Energy security, Energy technologies research and Energy policy.

-There have been three EU-US Energy Council ministerial meetings, which in turn have reported to the EU-US Summits:
+There have been Six EU-US Energy Council ministerial meetings:

 On 5 December 2012, the fourth meeting took place in Brussels.